-Or: The Trouble with the Multi-Generational Narrative in IT CHAPTER 2
+Growing Pains: The Trouble with the Multi-Generational Narrative in “It: Chapter 2”

 IT (or ‘Chapter 1’ as I shall refer to it from now on, to avoid confusion) tells the story of a group of kids who band together to defeat a creature which disguises itself as Pennywise the Dancing Clown, who goes around their hometown of Derry, Maine, stealing children.
 Each member of the group has their own individual problems: overbearing or even abusive parents, bullies, a missing (presumed dead) brother…

 Something about the first film seemed to register with a larger audience; it wasn’t just horror fans like myself who went to see it.
 Even ‘normals’ ventured out to watch it too, in their droves.
 Word of mouth spread that this was a really good horror film.
 That it was fun, and emotional, and that perhaps it worked on more levels than some people might expect from your average horror.
 Certainly, the ‘Stranger Things effect’ may have had something to do with it.
 80s nostalgia had seen a massive boom thanks to the likes of the Netflix show, itself fun, emotional and at times pretty scary, recreating that Amblin vibe that many of us grew up with.
 It’s surely little coincidence that one of Stranger Things’ main actors has a major role in the film (Finn Wolfhard who plays Mike in Stranger Things, and Richie in IT), and more often than not has the best, funniest lines.